-- Automatically generates output renditions for the live stream and creates and assigns a Wowza CDN on Akamai - HLS target to each rendition.
+- Automatically generates output renditions for the live stream and creates and assigns a Wowza CDN on Fastly target to each rendition.
 Each target's segment duration is two seconds.
 The number of renditions depends on the aspect ratio you specify for the source.

 - Disables the live stream's incoming buffer and its sort packet buffer.

 To create a reduced-latency live stream, do the following: